Geometric Theory of Weyl Structures: Abstract

 \section{Abstract}

-This article studies the bundle of Weyl structures associated to a parabolic geometry.
-Given a parabolic geometry of any type on a smooth manifold $M$, this is a natural bundle $A\to M$, whose smooth sections can be identified with Weyl structures for the geometry.
+Given a parabolic geometry on a smooth manifold $M$, we study a natural affine bundle $A \to M$, whose smooth sections can be identified with Weyl structures for the geometry.
 We show that the initial parabolic geometry defines a reductive Cartan geometry on $A$, which induces an almost bi-Lagrangian structure on $A$ and a compatible linear connection on $TA$.
-In the first part of the article, we prove that all elements of the theory of Weyl structures can be interpreted in terms of natural geometric operations on $A$.

-In the second part of the article, we turn our point of view around and use the relation to parabolic geometries and Weyl structures to study the intrinsic geometry on $A$.
-This geometry is rather exotic outside of the class of torsion free parabolic geometries associated to a $|1|$-grading (i.e.~AHS structures), to which we restrict for the rest of the article.
-We prove that the split-signature metric provided by the almost bi-Lagrangian structure is always Einstein.
+We prove that the split-signature metric given by the almost bi-Lagrangian structure is Einstein with non-zero scalar curvature, provided the parabolic geometry is torsion-free and $|1|$-graded.
 We proceed to study Weyl structures via the submanifold geometry of the image of the corresponding section in $A$.
 For Weyl structures satisfying appropriate non-degeneracy conditions, we derive a universal formula for the second fundamental form of this image.
-In the last part of the article, we show that for locally flat projective structures, this has close relations to solutions of a projectively invariant Monge-Amp\`ere equation and thus to properly convex projective structures.
-Analogs for other AHS structures are indicated at the end of the article.
+We also show that for locally flat projective structures, this has close relations to solutions of a projectively invariant Monge-Ampere equation and thus to properly convex projective structures.